Exploring Te Ahumairangi Hill Tracks: Wellington’s Tranquil Green Belt Walks

 Accessing the Tracks

-Accessing the tracks at Te Ahumairangi Hill is straightforward, with multiple entry points catering to walkers and bikers alike.
-Whether you're coming from Northland, Wadestown, or Thorndon, you'll find several convenient trail entrances.
+Getting to the tracks at Te Ahumairangi Hill is easy, with several entry points for walkers and cyclists in Wellington.
+Whether starting from Northland, Wadestown, or Thorndon, you’ll find accessible trailheads.
+Below is a guide to key entrances and parking options:

 Trail Entrance Location Parking Options